 The group received the right to postpone a portion of social insurance payments (included in taxes payable) for 2 years due to Governmental Decree #776 on 29 April 2022.
-However, the Group plans to settle these liabilities fully in 2023.
+The Group settled these liabilities fully in 2023.

 The contractual cash flows (except for income tax liability) and the exposure of the Group to liquidity risk in relation to trade and other payables is reported in Note 23 of these consolidated financial statements.